 – Useful for businesses that are focused on driving conversions

 |– Ignores the influence of other touchpoints on the conversation

 – Doesn’t account for the length and complexity of the customer journey

-For example, a business uses this model to track the effectiveness of its marketing campaigns.
-The business finds that email is the last non-direct interaction before customers make a purchase.
+For example, a business uses this model to track the effectiveness of its digital marketing effort.
+The business finds that email is the Last non-direct interaction before customers make a purchase.
 So, by using this attribution model, 100% credit will be given to email, as this is most likely to have a direct impact on customers’ impressions before their purchase.

 – Have a chance to which marketing channel leave a strong impression that customers can remember your store’s name